 Well, let’s get our facts down, so we’re all on the same page.
 When a honey bee lands on a flower, it uses its long tube-shaped tongue (called a proboscis) like a straw to drink the sweet nectar inside the flower.
 This nectar is eventually turned into honey by the bees at the hive.
 While the bee was busy getting a drink, tiny grains of pollen often get stuck to the bee.
 These grains of pollen come from the male part of the flower, the stamen.
 When a bee flies to a different flower to get more nectar, some of the pollen grains will fall off of the bee and onto the new flower.
 If they land on the pistil of the flower (the female section of the flower), then the flower gets pollinated and will be able to create a fruit and seed.
 The plant provides nectar for the bees, and the bees allow the flower to reproduce!
 Birds, butterflies, moths, bats, and flies can also pollinate flowers, in addition to bees.
 Some flowers can also be pollinated by the wind (green flowers are usually wind-pollinated).

-So, male honeybees do not intentionally collect pollen, it just gets stuck to them by accident and transported to other flowers.
+So, honeybees do not intentionally bring pollen from one flower to another, it just gets stuck to them by accident and transported to other flowers.
 Just to confuse things, however, female honey bees DO occasionally collect pollen–it is eaten by young honey bees, larvae, and the honey bee queen.
 But for the purposes of teaching pollination to elementary age kids, I would leave this part out–pollination is confusing as it is!

 Pollination Activity #1 –Act it out!